Pratyaksh524/macmodular/DOCUMENTATION.md

 - Display refresh: Real-time updates

 ## Performance Characteristics
+## Report Generation & Recent Reports
+### How Reports Are Saved
+- When you click "Generate Report" and pick a location (e.g., Downloads), the PDF is saved there.
+- The application also stores a managed copy under `reports/`.
+- Metadata for the last 10 reports is tracked in `reports/index.json`.

+### Recent Reports Panel (Dashboard)
+- Shows the 10 most recent items from `reports/index.json`.
+- Styled to match the app theme.
+- Each entry has an "Open" button to launch the PDF with the OS default viewer.

+### Data Sources for Reports
+- Captures real graphs from the active 12-lead view where possible.
+- Falls back gracefully if no live data is available and informs the user.

 - **Input**: Up to 400 readings/second
 - **Processing**: Real-time medical filtering
 - **Output**: 12-lead ECG display with 4-second rolling window